lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-ddd-in-php-2016.md

 CQRS seeks an even more aggressive separation of concerns splitting the Model in two:

-- The **Write Model**: Also known as the **Command Model**, it performs the writes and takes responsibility for the true domain behavior
+- The **Write Model**: Also known as the **Command Model**, it performs the writes and takes responsibility for the true domain behavior.
+It alters entites state by using domain events
 - The **Read Model**: It takes responsibility of the reads within the application and treats them as something that should be out of the **Domain Model**

 ##### Eventual Consistency